 Step 4) Please email your initial request to be a SailPoint User LifeCycle Manager (ULCM) for student Epic and Network access requests.
 As a ULCM you will be able to directly request Epic and Network access for your students.

 Step 6) Glucometer training is completed one time per year for every undergraduate nursing student and faculty member (if the faculty member will be participating in the glucometer testing process) prior to starting a clinical experience at a Providence facility.
 Glucometer training is arranged by the school faculty through the Clinical Simulation Lab Coordinator by e-mailing us or calling 360-486-6157 (e-mail is preferred).
-Glucometer training can occur during the hospital site tour, hospital orientation, or can be arranged live at the school campus during students’ clinical orientation.
+Glucometer training can occur during the hospital site tour or hospital orientation, or it can be arranged live at the school campus during students’ clinical orientation.
 For large groups of students or precepting students on varied schedules, training at the school campus is preferred.
-Please note that glucometer training takes between 1-2 hours to complete.
+Please note that glucometer training takes 1-2 hours to complete.

 Job shadows are not permitted in the Providence South Puget Sound Region.
 If you are a current Providence Provider with Medical Staff Privileges who would like to sponsor a shadow student (age 16+), please contact your medical staff office (MSO) directly for more information.